Leona Wood

-Leona Wood (May 21, 1921 – February 7, 2008) was a 20th-century American painter, dancer, writer and co-founder of the Aman International Folk Ensemble.
+Leona Wood (May 21, 1921 – February 7, 2008) was an American painter, dancer, writer and co-founder of the Aman International Folk Ensemble.
 Her early paintings were considered a part of the Surrealism school.

 Biography

-Leona Wood was born on May 21, 1921 in Seattle, Washington.
+Leona Wood was born on May 21, 1921, in Seattle, Washington.
 As a child, she studied ballet with Ivan Novikoff, where she also learned Caucasian folk dances.
 She began drawing and painting at an early age, and at sixteen, entered the Annual Exhibition of Northwest Artists (the "Northwest Annual") show at the Seattle Art Museum.
 She received a fellowship to study design in San Francisco at the school of Bauhaus artist Rudolph Schaeffer.
 In her late teens, Wood presented her first one-woman show at the Seattle Art Museum.

 Wood married Alaskan born physicist Philip Harland in 1939.
 Shortly after, they moved to New York City, where she worked as a designer and illustrator at Dorland International, Pettingell and Fenton and produced book illustrations for Doubleday.
 During this period, she was also exhibiting at the Julien Levy Gallery, along with artists such as Salvador Dalí and Eugene Berman.

 In 1947, Wood moved to California as Art Director of the Pettingell and Fenton Los Angeles office.
 While based there, she exhibited at Gump’s Gallery in San Francisco, the Oakland Art Museum and Hewitt Gallery in New York.
 In 1958, her work was included in the first Spoleto International Art Festival in Italy.

 In 1947, when De Beers launched their "A diamond is forever" advertising campaign, they hired such visionary artists as Picasso, Salvador Dalí … and in 1957, Leona Wood.
 She received a substantial commission for an ongoing series of paintings for these ads, which appeared in publications around the world.
 These works received special notice in a 1959 Newsweek article on the "Art: USA: 59" exhibit in New York.

+In 1956, Wood and Harland produced the music from Curtis Harrington's film The Wormwood Star, a portrait of legendary West Coast painter and occultist Marjorie Cameron, a devotee of English occultist Aleister Crowley and wife to rocket pioneer Jack Parsons.

 In the 1960s, the Harlands were active in the UCLA Department of Ethnomusicology, where Philip Harland was teaching drumming.
 When Harland began playing at Middle Eastern venues, Wood learned Middle Eastern dance in order to accompany him.
 Before long, the Harlands formed Friends of Arabic Music, a music and dance group, and they became a feature in the Westwood folk dance world.